Qwez-source/GPT4Zero/README.md

 ## Using Image Generation 🎨

-Generate images with ease using CmdGpt:
+Generate images with ease using GPT4Zero:

 ```python
 from CmdGpt import CmdGenerate_lib